How to Clean Your AC Filter (Expert Tips)

 If you don’t have a vacuum cleaner or aren’t confident that you’ll be able to use it without damaging your AC filter, you can also use a soft-bristled brush or cloth to gently wipe off any dust from the filter.

-This step is crucial as it helps prevent the filter from becoming clogged, which can reduce the efficiency of your air conditioner.
+This step is crucial during the process of “How to clean AC filter”, as it helps prevent the filter from becoming clogged, which can reduce the efficiency of your air conditioner.
 Take your time with this step to ensure you remove all loose particles.

 5. Wash the Filter